Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 git push
 ```

-- FIRST OF ALL NEED TO CONFIGURE JENKINS i.e. Putting the initial password , and
-- enbale KEY-BASED AUTHENTICATION with Remote host
-- ssh-keygen  (on ssh client side i.e.  our jenkin container)
+- FIRST OF ALL NEED TO CONFIGURE JENKINS i.e. Putting the initial password , and enable `KEY-BASED AUTHENTICATION` with Remote host `ssh-keygen`.(on ssh client side i.e. our jenkin container)
-- and copy this key to remote host ie in case our base os where docker is installed
-- ssh-copy-id root@IP   (IP of ur baseos)
+- Copy this key to remote host ie in case our base os where docker is installed `ssh-copy-id root@IP`.(IP of ur baseos)

 - INORDER  TO PREVENT FROM ENTERING THE PASSWORD AGAIN AND AGAIN FOR REMOTE LOGIN.

-- Install Github , BUILD PIPELINE, DELIVERY PIPELINE And GIT PULL REQUEST BUILDER plugins in JENKIN.
+- Install Github, BUILD PIPELINE, DELIVERY PIPELINE And GIT PULL REQUEST BUILDER plugins in JENKIN.
-- One should have some knowledge of JENKINS , GITHUB AND GIT AND DOCKER.
+- One should have some knowledge of JENKINS, GITHUB AND GIT AND DOCKER.

 ### JENKINS JOB 1 SCRIPT: